rbhidalgo/git-github-lab/github-lab-answers.md

 Why might you want to reset your files back to a previous commit?
 You noticed something was wrong right after commiting

+What command do you use to create a branch? git branch newbranch

+What command do you use to use a different branch? git checkout

+Why would you want to use a branch other than the default master? to work on a specific part of a project, before it's ready to be pushed to the master